clue/reactphp-zlib/README.md

 ## Formats

 This library is a lightweight wrapper around the underlying zlib library.
-The zlib library offers a number of different formats (sometimes referred to as *encodings*) detailled below.
+The zlib library offers a number of different formats (sometimes referred to as *encodings*) detailed below.

 ### GZIP format